danielcase0/supervised_learning_challenge/credit_risk_analysis_report.md

 ## Summary

 In a credit risk situation, it is very important to reduce the number of false negatives identified by the model.
 In context, false negatives are high-risk loans that the model has labeled as healthy.
 High-risk loans have higher default rates, and defaulted loans are very costly to lenders.
-Ideally, the credit model would correctly predict all of the loan types, but in practice, it will always mislabel some of the loans, and the lender has a much higher tolerance for false positives (healthy loans labeled as unhealthy) than false negatives (unhealthy loans labeled as healthy).
+Ideally, the credit model would correctly predict all of the loan types, but in practice, it will always mislabel some of the loans, and the lender has a much higher tolerance for false positives (healthy loans labeled as high-risk) than false negatives (high-risk loans labeled as healthy).
 False positives are an example of the lender potentially leaving money on the table by not funding good customers.
 False negatives are an example of the lender potentially losing their principal by lending to high-risk borrowers.
 These concepts are critical for evaluating the performance of the model in the context of the exercise.

 As expected, the first logistic regression model was trained on imbalanced classes (75,036 healthy loans and 2,500 high-risk loans) and the model is much better at predicting which loans are healthy than which loans are high-risk.
 Only 0.6% of healthy loans are misidentified (i.e., 99.4% recall for healthy loans), but 9.0% of high-risk loans are misidentified (i.e., 91.0% recall for high-risk loans).
 That disparity is reflected in the balanced accuracy score, which is 95.2%, despite the overall accuracy of the model being much higher (99.2%).